How Are Dolls Made?

 Soft dolls like the gorgeous collection by Rubens Barn are hand made by skilled seamstresses.
 Although there are still plenty of mothers and grandmothers making dolls for their children and grandchildren.

 Rubens Barn dolls have to go through over 100 steps before they are ready to leave the factory, each one lovingly completed by hand.
-From sewing in the stuffing to embroidering the eyes and applying the blush to those soft characterful faces.
+From sewing in the stuffing doll parts to embroidering the eyes and applying the blush to those soft characterful faces to the cloth bodies.

 Wooden Dolls